Disneyland’s Apple Pie Caramel Apples

 How do you keep caramel from sliding off apples?

 The problem is that you need to get the wax coating off the apples.
-Scrub apples with water and dry thoroughly (if you REALLY want to get the wax off, drop them in boiling water for a few seconds and wipe dry).
+Scrub apples with water and dry thoroughly.
+If you REALLY want to get the wax off, drop them in boiling water for a few seconds and wipe them dry.
+Then, refrigerate the apples so that they are cold before dipping.

 What kind of apples do you use for caramel apples?

-It’s best to use a tart crisp apple to balance the sweetness of the caramel.
+It is best to use a tart crisp apple to balance the sweetness of the caramel.
 Granny Smith is usually the best, but other tart apples you could use are Pink Lady, Braeburn, McIntosh, Jonathan, Empire, and Cortland apples.

 What is the difference between candied apple and caramel apple?